mitkonikov/SchoolNetUtilities/README.md

 2. Convert each article from the `.xml` file to it's own `.txt` file while filtering the articles of unnecessary data
 3. Create a `.json` dataset of words
 4. Split the `.json` file
-4. Test to find an example
+5. Index the words in a DB
-5. Index in a DB (* still in works)
+6. Finds examples for each word in some frequency range

 ---